 - Know how to calculate your GPA – the IPED advisor can help with this!

-- Utilize campus resources when you need help (check out Parkside's tutoring website for guidance)
+- Utilize campus resources when you need help (check out PARC for tutoring and other resources)

 - Use the time between classes to do homework or study

 - View college as your full time job, working 8:00 AM to 5:00 PM and overtime as needed